-Medical Management with Methotrexate
+Medical Management of ectopic pregnancy with Methotrexate

 Treating an ectopic pregnancy

-If you have been diagnosed as having an ectopic pregnancy and are stable, with pulse and blood pressure within normal limits, and there is no heavy bleeding or severe pain, and if there are no signs of dizziness or fainting, your doctor will be able to discuss various treatment options with you.
+If you have been diagnosed as having an ectopic pregnancy and are stable, with pulse and blood pressure within normal limits, and there is no vaginal bleeding or severe abdominal pain, and if there are no signs of dizziness or fainting, your doctor will be able to discuss various treatment options with you.

 Unfortunately, a number of women have no early symptoms so present for assessment after a time when there are still options available for treatment.
 If you are bleeding heavily, in severe pain or have signs of dizziness or fainting, your doctor will probably suggest an exploratory surgical operation called a laparoscopy which is done via keyhole surgery to allow them to take a look inside your abdomen to see what might be happening.

 New treatment methods are being developed but set out below are the options that you are likely to be currently advised.
 An ectopic pregnancy can also be treated by Surgical management or Expectant management.

 The term ‘medical management, when used in relation to ectopic pregnancy, means using a drug called methotrexate.
 Folate is an essential vitamin needed to help rapidly dividing cells in pregnancy and methotrexate is a powerful drug that works by temporarily interfering with the processing in the body of folate.
 The drug stops the pregnancy developing any further and it is gradually reabsorbed by the body leaving the Fallopian tube intact.